STYJ/LearnBlockchain.dev/content/docs/learn/blockchain/_index.md

 ---
 # Blockchain
 ## What is a Blockchain?
 The term "Blockchain" is derived from how digital blocks are cryptographically chained together.
-Stripping away other auxiliary features, the blockchain data structure consists fundamentally of 2 elements; the blocks and the chain.
-A block can be thought of as a collated list of tasks to be performed by an individual.
+Stripping away other auxiliary features, the blockchain data structure consists fundamentally of 2 elements; the blocks and the chain. *A block can be thought of as a collated list of transactions* (you can think of them as tasks!).

-< insert image of a block with some tasks >
+< insert image of a block with some transactions >

+In the diagram above, this block contains 6 transactions.
+Each transaction is initiated by someone with the purpose of achieving some desired outcome.
+For example, Alice (the initiator) wants to lend 5 bucks to Bob (desired outcome) i.e. the wallet balances of Alice and Bob should decrease and increase by 5 respectively once this transaction has completed.

-However, blocks by themselves are not very cool since it only aggregate actions into a single unit.
-By leveraging on cryptography and some smart design choices, the "chain" that connects these blocks elevates this blocks data structure to a whole new level!
-Any malicious or unintended changes to previous blocks will automatically be propagated down to the last block so it becomes immediately evident if someone tries to tamper with past transactions.
+That said however, blocks by themselves are not very cool.
+A block is just a representation of tasks that have been aggregated together.
+But by leveraging on cryptography and some smart design choices, the "chain" that connects these blocks elevates this block data structure to a whole new level!

-< insert my artistic impression of a blockchain! >
+< insert image of blocks connected with a chain with genesis block header and latest block>

+An in-depth look at this upgrade can be found [on the next page](properties.md) but effectively, *the chain that connnects these blocks enables the automatic, immediate and instant propagation any changes (be it malicious, unintended or genuine) from an earlier block to the latest block*.
+Users are able to detect if an earlier block has been modified without having to comb through the entire chain!
+How cool is that?
+It is cool right?
+No...?
+Okay maybe it is not entirely obvious why this functionality is amazing so read the [benefits and usecases](benefits%20and%20usecases.md) page to understand better!